logjuicer/logjuicer/README.md

 # logreduce extract anomaly from log files

 Based on success logs, logreduce highlights useful text in failed logs.
-The goal is to save time in finding a failure's root cause.
+The goal is to save time in finding failures root cause.

 ## How it works

-logreduce uses a *model* to learn successful logs and detect novelties in failed logs:
+logreduce implements a custom diffing process to compare logs:

-* Random words are manually removed using regular expression,
+* Random words are removed using a tokenizer.
-* Then lines are converted to a matrix of token occurrences (using **HashingVectorizer**),
-* An unsupervised learner implements neighbor searches (using **NearestNeighbors**).

-### Caveats

-This method doesn't work when debug content is only included in failed logs.
-To successfully detect anomalies, failed and success logs needs to be similar, otherwise the extra informations in failed logs will be considered anomalous.

-For example this happens with testr where success logs only contains 'SUCCESS'.
+* Lines are converted into numbers using the hashing trick.
+* The logs are compared using cosine similarity.

 ## Install